perracodex/ktask/README.md

 ### Dashboard

-A simple dashboard to view and manage scheduled tasks is available at the endpoint: `/scheduler/tasks/dashboard`
+A dashboard to view and manage scheduled tasks is available at the endpoint: `/scheduler/tasks/dashboard`

 <img src=".screenshots/dashboard.jpg" alt="dashboard">